-- Connect the straight section to the end of the Shooter.
+- Then connect the straight section to the end of the Shooter.

-You’re done.
-You shooter should look like this:
+You’re all done.
+Your shooter should look like this:

-To play, simply place a mini marshmallow into the mouth end of the Shooter.
+To play with the marshmallow gun, simply place a mini marshmallow into the mouth end of the Shooter.
 Yes, I said mouth end.
-The marshmallow will travel all the way through the pipe and shoot out the other end.
+The marshmallow will travel all the way through the pipe and shoot out the other end!